MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 ## "alpn" and "no-default-alpn" {#alpn-key}

-The "alpn" and "no-default-alpn" SvcParamKeys together indicate the set of Application Layer Protocol Negotation (ALPN) protocol identifiers {{!ALPN=RFC7301}}
+The "alpn" and "no-default-alpn" SvcParamKeys together indicate the set of Application Layer Protocol Negotiation (ALPN) protocol identifiers {{!ALPN=RFC7301}}
 and associated transport protocols supported by this service endpoint.